VitaliyPunko/music-event-core/README.md

 *     How to connect to it
 *     Global settings

-`apiVersion: kafka.strimzi.io/v1beta2  # Strimzi API version
-kind: Kafka                            # This is a Kafka cluster
-metadata:
-name: kafka                          # Name of your cluster
-namespace: kafka-namespace           # Where it lives
-annotations:
-strimzi.io/node-pools: enabled     # Use KafkaNodePool (new way) strimzi.io/kraft: enabled          # Use KRaft mode (no ZooKeeper)`

 2. kind: KafkaNodePool — The Node Pool Definition
    This defines a group of Kafka nodes.
 It defines:
 *     How many nodes to have